 - Kletz’s series of books on process safety

 He has several other suggestions as well and proposes scanning useful information from equipment brochures into pdf format to access them on the move.

 But, do you know what’s missing?
 An essential guide to Solid-Liquid Filtration.
 It’s something that has long been absent from the offerings to engineers.
 That’s why I recently published a Practical Guide covering the basic principles and mechanisms of filtration to help engineers make the right filtration choices.

 Solid-Liquid Filtration considers filtration testing including filter aids and filter media, types of filtration systems, selection of filtration systems and typical operating and troubleshooting approaches.
 This guide is intended as a framework for process engineers analyzing filtration for an operating bottleneck issue or a new process development problem.

 For those who want to experience it, rather than read the book, I’d encourage you to sign up for one of our BHS Filtration workshops.

-What are some essential titles you’d suggest I put in my own library?
+What are some essential titles you’d suggest I put in my own library of engineering reference books?
 Tell me in the comments below.